 The enterprise mobility solution is gaining traction due to its faster and productive outcome, especially for users in remote locations or someone who are on field work.

-Today’s apps come with excellent UI/UX, but somehow many of them lack in necessary security. developers and app owners have come to realize that focusing on good security comes as crucial as the other aspects of the app.
-In this age of rising online threats, it is imperative to infuse stringent security measures while developing apps.
+Today’s apps come with excellent UI/UX topography, but somehow many of them lack in necessary security. developers and app owners have come to realize that focusing on good security is as crucial as the other aspects of the app.

-So, security will be one of the top priorities this year, where developers are to brace up to counter this in the best possible method they could.
+So, security will be one of the top priorities this year, forcing developers to brace up to counter this challenge in the best possible methods they could.

 As the net is spreading wider and wider, the attention span and the patience of people on the net is greatly reducing.
-A mobile page taking a few seconds extra can send the viewer flying to something that opens faster.
+A mobile page taking a few seconds extra can send the viewer flying to other pages that open faster.
 Be it the information in the app, or on the web, developers are scrambling to bring in the new methods to create pages that are nimble, offering information to viewers in the quickest possible ways.

 You can see Accelerated Mobile Pages on the Google mobile search, sitting on the top, enticing browsers.
 Also, these pages give a different visual appeal to make viewers click on them, and the way they are displayed have helped them gain excellent click-through rates.

-Take these tech giants for a moment.
+Consider the tech giants for a moment.
 If you notice, in most instances, the giant conglomerates are the first to leverage latest innovations.
-Google for example, has been experimenting with it, and you could see the impact their HoloLens headsets has created.
+Google for example, has been experimenting with these technologies for some time now.
+You could see the impact their HoloLens headsets has created.
 Apple is implementing its own methodology to weave magic around immersive experience.
-The upcoming iPhone 8 is already making noise about its in-built AR capability to woo users.
+The upcoming iPhone 8 is already making noise about its in-built Augmented Reality capability to woo its users.

 Last but not the least, the trend of user developed apps is rising on the horizon.
-Building apps is a complex business, right?
+Building an app is a complex business, right?
 Well, looks like that definition is going to change soon.
-If you ask why, Google App Maker is the answer to begin with because it allows its potential customers to build functionalities like project management, Customer Support, and CRM using simple drag and drop options.
-That’s how simple it is expected to get.
-Not that it is going to replace developers.
-It is just an alternative, a different approach to make things easier for the users.
+If you ask why, Google App Maker is the answer to begin with, because it allows its potential customers to build functionalities like project management, Customer Support, and CRM using simple drag and drop options.
+That’s how simple building apps are likely to get.
+Not that it is going to replace developers, the user developed apps could be an alternative – a different approach to make things easier for the users.

-Code less apps are rising.
+Code-less apps are rising.
 There will be either no coding at all or less coding will be involved in creating apps.
-You may not be a developer or a coder, but one day you might be weaving your own apps for the market.
+You may not be a developer or a coder, but one day you might be developing your own apps for the market.

-If you are interested in what’s trending, or how technology is empowering businesses across the globe, here are some interesting articles that’ll help you gain insight on the tech world.
+If you are interested in what’s trending, or how technology is empowering businesses across the globe, check out our other blogs, which can help you gain insight on the tech world.